Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Conclusion

 \section{Conclusion}

-We take a novel approach to studying the effects of prompt formatting, \# of in-context examples, and model choice on attentiveness and its relationship with end task performance, by proposing a new formalization of model attentiveness and a quantifiable metric (\pmvc).
+We take a novel approach to studying the effects of prompt format, in-context examples, and model type on probability assigned to answer choices and its relationship with end task performance, by proposing a new formalization of surface form competition and a quantifiable metric (\pma).
 This is an important step towards understanding and improving the use of LMs for discriminative tasks.
-Our findings inform discussions about the role of attentiveness in model performance.
-They also challenge intuitive assumptions such as showing answer choices for multiple-choice tasks is always beneficial, which is a common practice \cite[][\emph{i.a.}]{hendrycks2021measuring, rae2021scaling,hoffmann2022training}.
-We show that this strategy is effective only for certain LMs.
+Our findings shed light into the role of probability distributions in model performance.
+They also challenge intuitive assumptions such as showing answer choices for MC tasks is always beneficial, which is a common practice \cite[][\emph{i.a.}]{hendrycks2021measuring, rae2021scaling,hoffmann2022training}.

 \paragraph{Practical Insights:} We find that the best way to use vanilla LMs in multiple-choice settings is to provide a string prompt \emph{without} answer choices and apply probability normalization.
 For instruction-tuned models, on the other hand, answer choices \emph{should} be shown and in an enumerated prompt format, and probability normalization should \emph{not} be used.
-More generally, our results reveal that efforts to increase model attentiveness via prompting methods can have surprisingly negative effects, and that scoring methods can drastically affect the conclusions we reach about an underlying language model's fundamental capabilities.
+More generally, our results reveal that efforts to increase probability assigned to answer choices via prompting methods can have surprisingly negative effects, and that scoring methods can drastically affect the conclusions we reach about an underlying LM's fundamental capabilities.
 We advocate future work to look into length normalization as another understudied scoring mechanism.